 Faust was the culmination and crowning of a series of collaborations that started when Anne and Franziska met five years ago in Frankfurt.
 They've been working together since, along with the rest of the coregroup of performers, Eliza Douglas and Billy Bultheel, and despite the work taking place in Anne’s aesthetic universe, each piece develops out of the collaboration of everyone involved.
 The Golden Lion came a little out of the blue, but felt like a worthy vindication of a fantastic, singular and modern artistic exploration.
 “I don’t think I really understood what had happened until way later,” Franziska says of the award.
 “We were so swept up in all the work that had gone into getting things ready for the opening of the Biennale.
 After the ceremony, we all went to have coffee in San Marco and then went back to our room, where we lay down, and only half-awake passed the Golden Lion from one to another.
 We were totally exhilarated but also so tired -- I don’t believe we totally understood what had happened.”
 Text Felix Petty

-Dennison Gala Colivet Dennison was born in Hackney and spent her childhood in rural Normandy.
+Gala Colivet Dennison was born in Hackney and spent her childhood in rural Normandy.
 “It was beautiful, bleak and lonely,” she explains.
 “We had no neighbours.
 We built an assault course for the wildcats.”
-The wildcats of Normandy inspired a love of making in Gala, it was also here she first found her love of jewelry.
-The women in Gala’s life always wore incredible jewelry.
+The wildcats of Normandy inspired a love of making in Gala, it was also here she first found her love of jewellery.
+The women in Gala’s life always wore incredible jewellery.
 Her mum would pick her up from school dripping with Victorian jet necklaces and bangles: “all the kids would cry, they thought she was a witch.”
 Gala moved to Brighton, then London, where she studied sculpture.
-It was a natural progression from there to making jewelry.
-Despite only releasing one collection so far, she’s one of the most in demand and exciting young voices in the jewelry world, appearing everywhere from the pages of Vogue Italia to collaborating with Pringle Of Scotland.
-“It was a natural progression from art making to jewelry,” she explains.
-“A lot of it came down to space and scale, but jewelry had always fascinated me, and I approach it from a sculptural, rather than decorative, perspective.”
+It was a natural progression from there to making jewellery.
+Despite only releasing one collection so far, she’s one of the most in demand and exciting young voices in the jewellery world, appearing everywhere from the pages of Vogue Italia to collaborating with Pringle Of Scotland.
+“It was a natural progression from art making to jewellery,” she explains.
+“A lot of it came down to space and scale, but jewellery had always fascinated me, and I approach it from a sculptural, rather than decorative, perspective.”

 “People ask me why it’s necessary to put myself in my work,” says 25-year-old menswear designer Bianca Saunders.
 “My work is about being black, which people can find awkward.
 It’s only made me want to make more of a point of myself.”

-Born and bred in south London, Bianca is one of six children.
-Her parents — both Anglo-Caribbean — divorced when she was little.
-Bianca had always wanted to work in fashion, but it wasn’t until the last six months of her BA course at Kingston that she considered doing menswear.
+Born and bred in south London to British Carribean parents, Bianca is one of six children.
+She had always wanted to work in fashion, but it wasn’t until the last six months of her BA course at Kingston that she considered doing menswear.
 She began referencing images of her mother’s male cousins and mined the family albums for inspiration.
 This became the basis of her first collection; a retrospective study of black masculinity told through clothing.
 It took the Windrush generation’s oversized silhouettes and mixed it with elements of contemporary streetwear.
 “I’d become fixed on a certain type of black masculinity,” she says, and so she started to observe the subtle ways in which her male friends used fashion as a form of transgression “People keep pushing this whole ‘black guys wearing pink’ thing to make an extreme point about black masculinity,” she says.
 “I want my work to feel feminine, but still be very strong.
 Guys need to feel comfortable, not like they’re wearing a dress just to make a statement.”

 For any young designer, starting your own label is challenging, especially in the current economic climate.
 “I keep wondering whether I’m doing the right thing,” Bianca says.
 “A lot of people in my class are getting jobs.
 I’m just at home making clothes, which is all well and good, but I still need to make money.
 I’ve recently received emails about doing shows and showrooms.
 Where do you expect me to find the money from to do this?”
 In stark times, creativity flourishes; Bianca is already working on her third collection as well as a some collaborative projects on the side.
 “I’m excited for my future and scared at the same time,” she says, smiling.
 “But everyone says that’s the best position to be in.”
 Text Tish Weinstock